mudita/MuditaOS/module-vfs/README.md

 2. Mount: `./lfsfuse --block_size=32768 /dev/sdX mymount` where sdbx is device where you expect LFS partition
 3. Enter here and play with data
 4. Umount and eject the device i.e. with: `udisksctl power-off -b /dev/sdb`

+## Reliance edge - redgefs

+Reliance edge support is considered as WIP.
+Below are the proposed steps to finish implementation
+* prepare tool to create image
+* do NOT format partion on the fly during mounting
+* run UT on image with redgefs partion
+* run rt1051 with redgefs partiion and do functional and performance tests e.g. check if statvfs is not too slow
+* prepare fuse tool
+* port redgefs to Updater